mixmastamyk/console/docs/why.rst

 as a Yugo might compare to a classic BMW.
 But now, it's supercharged with VT power.

+But, don't bother with it, it's kind of a waste of time.
+Why?
+Now that `Windows Terminal <https://en.wikipedia.org/wiki/Windows_Terminal>` exists, I'd recommend that instead.
+Even though not currently complete, it is much better than "a souped up Yugo."

 So, now all the top/extant platforms support ANSI escape sequences.
 Again!
 What's old is new again.